YOU CAN HELP YOURSELF

-It’s about ‘using your existing resources – what you already have and do – differently to get more out of them’ via making simple and subtle changes that could just make that difference to yourself.
+Before you cry, ‘I’m too busy to do anything else!’, this isn’t about doing more or extra things.
+This is about using what you already have and do, differently, to get more out of them via making simple and subtle changes that could just make that difference between maintaining, or even improving your mental health, and struggling.

 As a rider, being with horses already gives you an advantage over many people.
 Your profession, hobby, pastime involves exercise, fitness, being in the open air, in the countryside, and with magnificent animals – the horse – all things that are proven to maintain and enhance well-being.

-However, even in such an environment, life’s ‘ups and downs’ occur which can affect well-being in many ways so how could you improve your ability to manage life’s stresses.
+However, even in such an environment, life’s ‘ups and downs’ occur which can affect well-being in many ways.
+What could improve your ability to manage life’s stresses, the unexpected or build resilience.

 Whilst we may think or believe we’re OK, our body often tells us otherwise via a combination of a variety of physical, behavioural, cognitive, emotional change indicators which we may or may not be aware of, or pay attention to.
 You might just be having ‘one of those days’, although still worth paying attention to, especially if ‘those days’ are ongoing.